Amsterdam Amstel station

 Amsterdam Amstel ([ˌɑmstərˈdɑm ˈɑmstəl]; abbreviation: Asa) is a railway station in Amsterdam, Netherlands.
 The station opened in 1939.
 It is located to the southeast of Amsterdam Centraal in the borough of Amsterdam-Oost, near the Amstel river.
 Amsterdam Amstel is used daily by 50,000 train and metro passengers.
 Rail services at the station are provided by NS, the principal railway operator in the Netherlands.
 Metro, tram and city bus services are provided by municipal operator GVB.
-Regional buses are operated by Connexxion.
+Regional buses are operated by Transdev and Keolis.

 Amstel station is situated in the Omval business district which includes the Rembrandt Tower, the tallest skyscraper in the city, and the Leeuwenburg campus of the Hogeschool van Amsterdam.